piersrueb/bulletproof-fontface/readme.md

-## Bulletproof Fontface CSS
+## Bulletproof Fontface SCSS

 This method has the deepest support possible.
 The font-face rule should be added to the stylesheet before any styles.
+Compiled versions of the two SCSS methods can be found within the Compiled directory.

 ```scss
 $path: '../fonts';  //  path to font files